oupengfei1989/oupengfei1989.github.io/_pages/careers.md

 <li>Waiver of GRE: GRE waiver may be granted to applicants who demonstrate strong track record of academic excellence on a case-by-case basis.
 For detailed GRE waiver conditions, please check with the respective department PhD administrator.</li>
 </p>

-How to apply:
+<p>How to apply:<br>
-<p>Please include in your application package a cover letter; your full academic CV.
+Please include in your application package a cover letter; your full academic CV.
 Please send as a single combined PDF whose file name includes your first and last names to Dr. Pengfei Ou (pengfei.ou@northwestern.edu), with the subject line “Ou Research PhD scholarships NUS Chemistry”.
 Prospective students please also apply for NUS Chemistry and check for more details about the admission requirements on the [website] (https://chemistry.nus.edu.sg/education/graduate/phd-programme/), for any enrollment semester in 2025.
 Evaluation of candidates will begin immediately and continue until filled.</p>

 <br>
 <b> Undergraduate students </b>